jumpcutking/threads/README.md

     }
 ```

-Your actions will be spawned based on the id of the action.
+An action will be fired based on the id of that action.

 The $ variable will act as an overridden special id with the information provided by the thread manager.
 Avoid using this property when sending data through the thread manager or a thread.